-Wisdom teeth usually make their appearance between the ages of 17 and 21, though it is possible for them to push through earlier or later.
+Wisdom teeth usually make their appearance between the ages of 17 and 21, though it's possible for them to push through earlier or later.
 Referred to as your "third molars," these four teeth begin to push through the skin like any other tooth, which can cause pain.
 However, wisdom teeth are much more likely to grow in at an incorrect angle – even sideways – causing impaction that can radiate this pain to the teeth in front of it.
-Wisdom teeth can also result in a host of following issues, such as infections and even cysts, so it is important to talk to your dentist when your wisdom teeth do come in.
+The NHS warns that wisdom teeth can also lead to a host of other issues, such as tooth decay, abscesses, and even cysts, so it's important to talk to your dentist when your wisdom teeth do come in.

 For most, wisdom teeth removal is a good option.
-Until then, however, you may have to confront the soreness naturally.
+Until then, however, you'll need to confront the soreness naturally.

 Wisdom Teeth Pain Relief

 Rinsing your mouth can help you find relief from wisdom teeth pain, so try this simple remedy: Mix a cup of warm water with a teaspoon of salt, and stir to dissolve.
 Swish this in your mouth for about 30 to 60 seconds before spitting it into the sink.
 You can repeat as necessary throughout the day.

 Numbing wisdom teeth is a simple way to dull the pain, particularly if the pain is disrupting your day and doesn't seem to settle through other methods.
 Consider spreading a gel-based product onto your gums where wisdom teeth are protruding.
 You'll get the best results if you use a cloth to dry the area before adding the gel.
 Apply as needed throughout the day.

 Cloves and Clove Oil